 - a childcare and familycare space (to the left upon entering the space)

 - mats for lying down (along the left side of the room)

 - chairs without arm-rests (in the centre) and benches (along the right side).

-Live describing is available.
-The describing team will focus on the approaches to dance description that participants prefer (a few examples are tactile, narrating physical movements, and metaphor).
+Describing is available if requested by February 9.
+The describing team will focus on the approaches to dance description that participants prefer (such as spoken narration of physical movements, option of tactile describing, metaphor).
 The describers are dancers who are learning to describe dance.

 Visual music: If you would like there to be a visual interpretation for the beat, rhythm or melody of music, please request this on the registration form.

 Gordon Head Recreation Centre’s main entrance is at 4100 Lambrick Park Way.
 Off of Feltham Road (a long block east of Shelbourne Street), Lambrick Park Way goes straight then sharply curves left then sharply curves right before getting to the parking lot on the left.
 From Feltham Road there is a path to the right of Lambrick Park Way that follows these sharp curves and has tactile warning strips at curb ramps.

 -#27 and 28 (Feltham at Lambrick bus stop is 0.5km away)

 -#28 and 39 (Shelbourne at Torquay bus stop is 0.5km away)